NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

   The final output is "Hello world", which indicates that a parent process and its child write into a same file (because they share the same file descriptor table) and the same offset.

   It is the same with a system call named `dup(...)`.

+#### Pipe

+- What is a pipe in a operating system?

+  Pipe is a small kernel buffer exposed to two or more processes; it is used for the communication of these processes.
+As an illustration, `ls foo | grep test` creates a pipe between `ls` and `grep`.

+- In the textbook, why would the `wc`(word count)  never stop when the file descriptors referring to the end of a pipe open?

+  The `read` on the other side of pipe will wait for new input if the `write` end of a pipe is open; the `read` will return 0 indicating the termination of a process when the `write` end close.
+Apparently, it is important for a child process to close the write end before executing `wc`.